zackhanni/soundslikesoma/_services/01-recording-studios.md

 - - -

 ## Don't need one of our engineers?
-Bring your own computer and record yourself in our <a href="/services/01-rent-studio-space/" target="More info on Mastering">Recording Studio C</a>
+Bring your own computer and record yourself - <a href="/services/01-rent-studio-space/" target="More info on Mastering">Rent Recording Studio C</a>

 We have all of the equipment you need from speakers, interface, microphones, and even keyboards, synthesizers, and drum pads for music producers and beatmakers!